alema-r/Alessandro-Marcolini-Oniro/docs/supported-images.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

+.. include:: definitions.rst

 Supported Images
 ################

-To create a custom Linux distribution to match the product requirements, All Scenarios OS includes a set of predefined images for developing a product image.
+To create a custom Linux distribution to match the product requirements,
+|main_project_name| includes a set of predefined images for developing a product image.

 Linux Kernel
 ************